 Cortland Associates is dedicated to a thorough, value-oriented approach to investing as a means of achieving superior investment results with a minimum degree of risk.
-This is best accomplished by investing in securities that have been thoroughly researched and which meet a series of exacting performance standards.
+This is best accomplished by investing in securities that have been thoroughly researched and meet a series of exacting performance standards.

 A company will be reviewed and become a candidate for full or partial sale based upon one of two factors:

-If, after preliminary review, the company remains a candidate for investment, Cortland undertakes a thorough evaluation of the company's operations in order to understand a company as an operating entity.
-In-depth analysis must be predicated on the knowledge of products, markets, quality of management, research and development and the tenor of competition.
-This requires visits to company facilities and interviews with management, employees, suppliers and competitors.
+If after preliminary review, the company remains a candidate for investment, Cortland undertakes a thorough evaluation of the company's operations in order to understand a company as an operating entity.
+In-depth analysis must be predicated on the knowledge of products, markets, quality of management, research and development, and the tenor of competition.
+This requires visits to company facilities and interviews with management, employees, suppliers, and competitors.
 Cortland seeks to discover those specific business advantages resulting from superior merchandising, proprietary technological positions, unique manufacturing efficiencies, or favored niche positions.
 Cortland Associates is particularly interested in the financial controls and major variables that could affect profitability.

 After an investment is made, Cortland maintains close contact with management, competitors, suppliers, and outside analysts.
 We regularly monitor pertinent industry and economic data.
 The goal of the continuous analysis and review is to critically monitor a company's operations, its industry's prospects, and its stock market valuation to ensure that these factors are evolving as anticipated.
 Over half of Cortland’s management time is reanalyzing what we already own.
 We make an investment as a company with the expectation of being owners for five years.
 Although it is rare, we sometimes own a company for less than a year, if we come to believe our original assessment was wrong.
 Frequently, we are in investments for eight to ten years, with a few for more than a decade.